skoolkid/skoolkit/sphinx/source/components.rst

 .. autoclass:: skoolkit.skoolparser.InstructionUtility
    :members: calculate_references, convert, set_byte_values, substitute_labels

-.. versionchanged:: 8.1
-   Changed the required signature of the *warn* function supplied to :meth:`substitute_labels`.

-The warning codes produced by :meth:`substitute_labels` are positive integers with the following meanings:

-* 1 - `address` is in a 'LD' operand and will be replaced with `label`
-* 2 - `address` refers to an instruction, but no label exists for it
-* 3 - `address` does not refer to an instruction (so no label exists)

-It is up to the *warn* function to decide whether to act on the warning (e.g. by printing a suitable message) or ignore it.

 Memory map entries and remote entries have the following attributes:

 * *ctl* - the entry's control directive ('b', 'c', 'g', 'i', 's', 't', 'u' or